lintje/lintje.dev/src/docs/git-alias.html.md

 ---
 layout: docs
 title: "Git alias"
+description: "Learn how to set up a Git alias to use in your workflow."
 ---

 It's possible to set up an alias with Git to use `git lint` as the command instead, or any other alias you prefer.